 More than 300 purchases and dedications have provided access or recreational use.

-Summit County has constructed and maintained over 38 miles of off-street bicycle network.
+Open Space and Trails have constructed and maintained over 38 miles of recpath, an off-street bicycle network.
 This is part of the 55 mile system throughout Summit County.

 Summit County contains close to 300 miles of natural surface/double track trails.
 Approximately 40 miles are within our jurisdiction.
-The remaining are maintained through the Unites States Forest Service or Town jurisdictions.
+The remaining are maintained through the U.S. Forest Service or Town jurisdictions.

 We have conducted forest management and reforestation efforts every year since 2001.